Ebba Berglund: Professional career

 Berglund debuted with Modo's SDHL team in 2014, scoring three points in the 21 games she played that season.
 In her second season with Modo, she did not score any points but did accrue 20 penalty minutes.
 For the 2016–17 season, Berglund scored five goals and three assists in 30 games, and was charged with 34 penalty minutes.

 After three years with Modo, Berglund signed a one-year contract with Linköping HC, with the intention of subsequently playing college hockey in the United States.
 The team won silver in the 2017 SDHL championship.

 After deciding to remain in the SDHL rather than pursue a career in the NCAA, Berglund began a three-year tour with Luleå HF/MSSK.
 In 2018, Berglund reported that, over a number of years, she had experienced a dislocated jaw nearly 70 times.
 During her seasons with Luleå, Berglund won the SDHL championship twice – the 2019–20 championship was cancelled due to the COVID-19 pandemic.

 In 2021, Berglund joined HV71 on a 1+1 contract (one-season with a second season option).
 With HV71, Berglund served as an alternate captain.
 In April 2022, the club announced that Berglund would not be returning for a second season.

 In 2022, Berglund joined the Metropolitan Riveters of the Premier Hockey Federation (PHF) in the United States on a one-year contract.
 Berglund openly discussed how the PHF drew Swedish players to North America by offering higher pay than the SDHL.
 In her 20 games with the Riveters, she scored three points and was charged with 20 penalty minutes.
 She was selected for the 2023 PHF All-Star Game.

 In February 2023, Berglund expressed a desire to continue playing with the Riveters, but in April 2023, she agreed to a 1+1 contract with MoDo, returning to her youth club after seven seasons away.

 International career

 Berglund has played for the Swedish national team at various levels.
 In 2016, she won the bronze medal with the national under-18 team at the IIHF World Women's U18 Championship.
 Berglund represented Sweden in the women's ice hockey tournament at the 2022 Winter Olympics in Beijing; she also played in the qualification tournament.
 She also represented Sweden at the 2022 IIHF Women's World Championship.

 Personal life

 Berglund was born on 13 June 1998 in Själevad, Örnsköldsvik Municipality.

-Berglund is part of the LGBTQ community.
-She and Canadian ice hockey player Sarah Bujold – who was her teammate on HV71 and the Riveters – were in a relationship for several years during the early 2020s.